 - Learn new skills and develop existing ones

 - Get access to the Panda Award film library and screenings of Panda-nominated films

-- Access to the Delegate Lounge and networking events
+- Access to parties, premieres and special events

 The serious stuff